All articles2 min read

 Twentieth century and continental

 Don't try to read the whole list.
 Pick one path that matches your interest.
-After you finish it, use the philosophy map to see who else connects to that thinker or tradition—you'll see links to related paths and texts.
-Run the path quiz again to get a new suggestion based on what you've done.
+After you finish it, use the philosophy map to see who else connects to that thinker or tradition, or run the path quiz again to get a new suggestion.
 If you're still unsure where to start, read Philosophy for beginners: first steps—then come back and choose one entry from this philosophy reading list.
-We also have an introduction to ethics and a post on Socratic method examples if you want to go deeper on how to read and argue.
-The goal isn't to collect titles; it's to have a few texts and ideas you've actually worked through, so you know what you want to read next.
-Philosophy books for beginners often fail because they hand you a stack of "great books" with no thread.
-Here the thread is the path: one theme, one text or thinker, one set of questions.
-Do that once, and the next choice is easier.

 Browse learning paths → · Take the path quiz → · Explore the philosophy map →